xmarcosx/edfi-via-kubernetes/README.md

 kubectl apply -f service-edfi-api.yaml;
 kubectl apply -f managed-cert-ingress.yaml;

-# TODO Configure the DNS records for your domains to point to the IP address of the load balancer.
+# TODO Configure the dns records for your domains to point to the IP address of the load balancer.
 # Create A record pointing to external IP address.

 # check status of certificate